azagniotov/stubby4j/README.md

 ### Change log

 ##### 3.2.3-SNAPSHOT
+* Dumping more debug information to the console if `--debug` option is on, also for successfully matched requests

 ##### 3.1.3
 * If POST'ed data type is `application/json`, the comparison of stubbed to posted data will be done using JSON entities with non-strict checking (content ordering wont matter, as long as it is the same)
-* If POST'ed data type is `application/xml`, the comparison of stubbed to posted data will be done using XML entities with non-strict element & attribute checking
+* If POST'ed data type is `application/xml`, the comparison of stubbed to posted data will be done using XML entities with non-strict checking (element & attribute ordering wont matter, as long as content is the same)

 ##### 3.0.3
 * Added support for custom authorization type header with the help of the new `header` property `authorization-custom`